Veteran Service Dog Capital Campaign WDFV

 In the summer of 2019, we purchased 22 acres located at 3138 Buffalo Rd in Lawrenceburg, TN and are now embarking on a capital campaign to raise funds for building a training campus.
 It's a critical component of our strategic growth plan to meet the high demand for service dogs in the United States.
-We're making progress toward this long-awaited dream after more than 19 years of being primarily home-based, with dedicated volunteers housing all of our dogs.
+We're progressing toward this long-awaited dream after more than 19 years of being primarily home-based, with dedicated volunteers housing our dogs.
 We are grateful for the support of our donors and volunteers over the years and look forward to sharing this dream with you as it becomes a reality.
 Please contact us to learn more about supporting the Working Dogs For Vets capital campaign or consider making a donation.

 How big will the campus be and how much will it cost to build?

 We anticipate having approximately 16,000 square feet of structures at full build-out.
 We are committed to siting the buildings where they will be buffered from neighboring properties, and we will incorporate water and energy efficiency and sustainability into our designs.
 We estimate needing to raise approximately $5 million dollars to complete the full campus, which will include site design and development and the construction of buildings.
 We will build in three phases and the majority of funding will come from generous individual, corporate, and foundation gifts.